colinchnews/colinchnews.github.io/_posts/2023/09/18/2023-09-18-14-09-16-089332-the-top-5-benefits-of-including-tilapia-in-your-diet.md

 ---
 layout: post
-title: ""The Top 5 Benefits of Including Tilapia in Your Diet""
+title: "The Top 5 Benefits of Including Tilapia in Your Diet"
 description: " "
 date: 2023-09-18
 tags: [tilapia, healthyeating]